-Complaints against school staff (except the head teacher) should be made in the first instance, to the head teacher via the school office.
+Complaints against school staff (except the Headteacher) should be made in the first instance, to the Headteacher via the school office.
 Please mark them as Private and Confidential.

-Complaints that involve or are about the head teacher should be addressed to the Director of Education , via the Trust central office and complaint that involve or are about the Director of Education should be address to the CEO, via the Trust central offices.
+Complaints that involve or are about the Headteacher should be addressed to the Director of Education, via the Trust central office and complaints that involve or are about the Director of Education should be address to the CEO, via the Trust central offices.
 Please mark them as Private and Confidential.

-Complaints about the CEO or any individual governor or the whole governing body should be addressed to Chair of Trustees, via the trust office.
+Complaints about the CEO or any individual governor or the whole governing body should be addressed to Chair of Trustees, via the Trust central office.
 Please mark them as Private and Confidential.

-If a complaint is directly about the trust, then the complaint should be sent to the CEO to be investigated under stage 3.
+If a complaint is directly about the Trust, then the complaint should be sent to the CEO to be investigated under stage 3.